lcouper/MosquitoThermalSelection/Sequence_Analysis/DownstreamAnalysis_GeneAnnotation/README.md

-# Steps to identify genes from reference genome sequence
+# Steps to identify genes from reference genome sequence and assign SNPs to gene

+## Identifying genes from reference genome sequence

 ### Step 1.
 Identify repeats
 - *Software used*: RepeatModeler2 2.0.1